beautifulnepal/beautifulnepal.org/README.md

 # Beautiful Nepal

-__Beautiful Nepal__ is a Nepelase youth led community project in an effort to make the Nepal beautiful digitally in the Web world.
+__Beautiful Nepal__ is a community project in an effort to make the Nepal beautiful digitally in the Web World.

 # Tech Stack